ianmiell/gitops-example/README.md

 1. Get personal access token `EXAMPLE_GITOPS_DEPLOY_DOCKER_LOGIN`.
 Go to: `Settings => Developer Settings => Tick: read:packages`.
 Note the value, which will be referred to as: `EXAMPLE_GITOPS_DEPLOY_DOCKER_LOGIN` below
 1. Fork the repos: https://github.com/ianmiell/example-gitops-app and https://github.com/ianmiell/example-gitops-deploy
 1. Update `.github/workflows/main.yml` in the `example-gitops-app` and replace `ianmiell` with your GitHub username
+1. Create secret `EXAMPLE_GITOPS_DEPLOY_TRIGGER` in your example-gitops-app fork with the value you noted above
-1. Set up Docker registry secret, remembering to replace `EXAMPLE_GITOPS_DEPLOY_DOCKER_LOGIN` with the personal access token created above: `kubectl create -n example-gitops secret docker-registry regcred --docker-server=docker.pkg.github.com --docker-username=ianmiell --docker-password=EXAMPLE_GITOPS_DEPLOY_DOCKER_LOGIN --docker-email=ian.miell@gmail.com`
+1. Set up Docker registry secret in your Kubernetes cluster, remembering to replace `EXAMPLE_GITOPS_DEPLOY_DOCKER_LOGIN` with the personal access token created above: `kubectl create -n example-gitops secret docker-registry regcred --docker-server=docker.pkg.github.com --docker-username=ianmiell --docker-password=EXAMPLE_GITOPS_DEPLOY_DOCKER_LOGIN --docker-email=ian.miell@gmail.com`
 1. Set up FluxCD: Instructions are [here](https://github.com/fluxcd/flux/blob/master/docs/tutorials/get-started.md)

 Now you have the infrastructure set up, you can proceed to make a change on the app repo and then wait for it to deploy automatically.